 All problems are contained within the Problems folder of the downloadable.
 Problems are divided into sets, and then into individual problems.
 Each problem’s folder has three things:

 - The problem itself, for your benefit.

-- A ProblemData.txt file, containing information about the problem, including its correct answer, its type, and its verbal representation (if applicable).
+- A ProblemData.txt file, containing information about the problem, including its correct answer and its type.

 - Visual representations of each figure, named A.png, B. png, etc.